Pressio/pressio/docs/pages/components/linsolvers.md

 @m_class{m-block m-warning}

 @par
-The main goal of the pressio's linear solvers component is to support usecases that are needed for ROMs.
+The primary goal of the pressio's linear solvers is to support usecases that are needed for ROMs.

 As discussed in the introduction, ROMs involve "small" *dense* systems that suitably fit on a *single compute node*.